Kylejeong2/personal-website/src/app/blog/posts/vest-ucla.md

 date: "2024-12-15"
 ---

+This is the passive-aggressive manifesto i wrote when starting a startup club at UCLA, think i was cooking here.

 California is home to a whopping 41 of the top 100 universities in the nation.
 At the top, Stanford and Berkeley have produced a combined 51 tech billionaires.
 UCLA has only 1 (shoutout Greg Michelson).

 <br/>